kiavashfaisali/KFSwiftImageLoader/README.md

 ```

 Yes, it really is that easy.
 It just works.
-In the above example, the inputs "placeholder" and "completionHandler" were ignored, so they default to nil.
+In the above example, the inputs "placeholder" and "completion" were ignored, so they default to nil.
 We can include them in the following way:
 ``` swift
 imageView.loadImage(urlString: urlString, placeholder: UIImage(named: "KiavashFaisali")) {